troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 :align: center
 :width: 100%
 :alt: The last 90 minutes in the sequence of bacteria (green) growing in a jar, doubling every 10 minutes.
 For the first 22.5 hours, hardly anything would be visible.
 Note that the upward rise of green "bars" makes an exponential curve.
 The last 90 minutes in the sequence of bacteria (green) growing in a jar, doubling every 10 minutes.
 For the first 22.5 hours, hardly anything would be visible.
-Note that the upward rise of green "bars" makes an exponential curve.
+Note that the upward rise of green "bars" makes an exponential curve.
 ```

 Now let's imagine another illustrative scenario in connection with our jar of bacteria.
 The time is 11:30 PM: one-half hour before the end.
 The jar is one-eighth full.
 A thoughtful member of the culture projects the future and decides that more uninhabited resource-laden jars must be discovered in short order if the culture is to continue its trajectory.
 Imagine for a second the disbelief expressed by probably the vast majority of other inhabitants: the jar is far from full, and has served for 141 generationsâa seeming eternity.
 Nonetheless, this explorer returns reporting three other equal-sized food-filled jars within easy reach.
 A hero's welcome!
 How much longer will the culture be able to continue growing?
 What's your answer?